 You could use your backcountry skis and boots, but it would be like trying to run a marathon in hiking boots.
 It kind of works, but you’ll be a heck of a lot faster with some light trail runners on your feet.

 Skimo skis are designed to get you up the hill as fast as possible, and still let you ski relatively comfortably downhill.
 Weight makes a huge difference, so the skis are short (160 cm for men, 150 cm for women) and super-lightweight.
 Race skis weigh usually less than 800 grams per foot, less than half the weight of many regular backcountry skis.

 Skimo equipment is very specialized nowadays, and expect somewhere around $1500 to $2000 for skis, bindings and skins.
 The good news is that Skimo Alberta has 4 pairs of skimo racing skis that you can rent to try them out on a training or on race day.
-Cost is $15 a day for skis and skins.
+Cost is $20 a day for skis and skins.
 You will need to use your own backcountry ski boots.
-Contact SkiUphill to reserve the skis.
+Reserve demo skis through this link at SkiUphill.
 Spry in Crowsnest Pass also rents skimo racing equipment.